 The film is also notable for its presentation of gender – comic depictions of minor female characters excepted.
 Fran is depicted as a strong woman torn down by the men around her and left with no option but to think the worst in herself and others.
 The film’s tragedy is predicated on the lies of men, and the film moves from light gabs at family values and gender double standards (early on, when a man has an affair with an unmarried woman and she asks him if he has any other lovers, his response is a golden “of course not, I’m a happily married man”) to more serious commentary on the nature of male abuse and the games they play to convince women of their desire for them.

 Perhaps the best thing that can be said of The Apartment is that it’s hard to imagine anyone not liking it.
 It’s dark enough for those who deride overly phony romances but light and ebullient enough for someone who just wants to have a good time at the movies.
 It’s not Wilder’s best film, but it is perhaps his greatest trick: any other writer-director would have turned a story like this into the fluffiest, frothiest romance ever.
 In fact, they would have had no excuse not to.
-But in Wilder’s hand, he turns it into a bittersweet ode to lonely human beings with snarky laughs a mild wide; for all its romantic gestures, this is a thoroughly unsentimental motion picture.
+But in Wilder’s hand, he turns it into a bittersweet ode to lonely human beings; for all its romantic gestures, this is a thoroughly unsentimental motion picture.
 It’s also one of the finest films ever made, a true gem of the cinema and one of the purest joys to be found.